sth/karma-summary-reporter/README.md

 output of other reporters.

 The plugin is intended to be used in addition to some other reporter that shows you the error details.
-This plugin only shows a overview of passed and failed testcases, no more detailed information:
+This plugin only shows an overview of passed and failed testcases, no more detailed information:

 ```